The Scene (Canadian band): Career

 Their single was released on B.T.
-Puppy 533 in 1967.
+Puppy in 1967.
 The October 28th issue of RPM Music Weekly confirmed its release.

-Referring to The Scene as "a top Montreal group", it was reported by Billboard in the October 21, 1967 issue that "Scenes From Another World" had made its international debut on the B.T.
+Referring to The Scene as "a top Montreal group", it was reported by Billboard in the October 21, 1967, issue that "Scenes From Another World" had made its international debut on the B.T.
 Puppy label.
-By November 25, the single had entered the RPM Canadian Hits chart at #15.
-By December 2nd. their single had moved up from #15 to #14.
-The following week it was at #13.
-The week after, it was still holding the #13 position.
+In December 1967, the single peaked at No. 13 on the RPM singles chart in Canada.

 Break up

-After the group broke up, producer, songwriter Neil Sheppard was looking for a group to record his songs.
+After the group broke up, producer and songwriter Neil Sheppard was looking for a group to record his songs.
 The group Life included three Scene members and was chosen to record for him.
-They would go on to have a hit with "Hands of the Clock".
+They had a hit with "Hands of the Clock".